laristra/flecsi/flecsi-tutorial/10-global-objects/GLOBAL-OBJECTS.md

   // Initialization of the object instances.
 In a real code, this would
   // need to occur in the specialization initialization control point.
   //
-  // Notice that the interface call accept a variadic argument list
+  // Notice that the interface call accepts a variadic argument list
   // that is passed to the constructor of the particular type.

   flecsi_initialize_global_object(type_1, derived, type_1_t, 1.0, 2.0);